SteepAtticStairs/steepatticstairs.github.io/README.md

 git gc
 ```

 After this, proceed to make unnecessary chanes, soley for the purpose of being able to commit and push again.
-To check the size of the directory at any point to make sure that it is working, run `du -hs .` assuming that you are navigated into the desired directory.
+To check the size of the directory at any point to make sure that it is working, run `du -hs .` assuming that I am navigated into the desired directory.